hartbit/Fuji/README.md

 }
 ```

+`FUDirector` is a subclass of `GLKViewController`, so we can call `setPreferredFramesPerSecond:` on it and set it as the `rootViewController`.

 ## Entities and Components

 Fuji follows an entity-component model.
 Each object in a scene is represented by an instance of the `FUEntity` class, and each entity is defined by it's components, instances of the `FUComponent` class.
 They model the behavior and properties of that entity.
-Here's an example for creating and positioning a sprite in the scene:
+Here's a sample code that creates and positios a sprite in the scene:

 ```objective-c
 FUEntity* entity = [scene createEntity];